 - For subsequent deals, the starter is the player who made trumps in the previous deal, provided that that player is still active.
 If that player has become passive, the deal is started by the next player in anticlockwise order who is active.

 Before the deal, the starter shuffles the cards and the player to the starter's left cuts the pack.

 It is rare, but it can happen that no one exposes a card during the deal.
-If the last six cards are reached without anyone having made trumps, all the cards are shuffled together and there is a new deal, started by the same player as before.
-For the new deal all the players become active, but their scores remain on the same ranks (so for example a player who was passive seven becomes active seven).
+If the last six (or eight) cards are reached without anyone having made trumps, all the cards are shuffled together and there is a new deal, started by the same player as before.

 The trump maker now names cards which will eventually determine who plays for which team.
 The potential size of the teams and the number of cards called are as follows:

 |Maximum size of trump maker's team||2||3||3||4||4||5||5||6|